klogg/fl2000_drm/ANALYSIS.md

 NOTE: by default USBPcap captures 65535 bytes max, so packets with frame data are incomplete.
 For details see https://github.com/desowin/usbpcap/issues/26

+**IMPORTANT!** As it is seen from the original driver sources FL2000 does not properly support USB3 U1/U2 LPM.
+While the dongle was working properly woth desktop Linux machine, on the laptop with Linux the dongle had issues because USB hub was setting U1/U2 timers despite LPM configuration was disabled in the driver.
+Issues observed were: all interrupt URBs were not delivered, sometimes control URBs were not delivered.
+This can *probably* be fixed using [Linux USB device quirks](elixir.bootlin.com/linux/latest/source/drivers/usb/core/quirks.c), e.g. with kernel boot param:<br> `quirks=1D5C:2000:USB_QUIRK_NO_LPM`

 ## Using Wireshark dissector

 To start Wireshark dissector please use following command:<br>